We flew into the international airport of San Pedro Sula from Miami.

 We were toasted, so off to bed, looking forward to checking out everything in the morning.

-My personal picture of the cabin did not turn out great for this room, so with permission, Slyvia gave the picture of the Beauty View Cabin.
+My personal picture of the cabin did not turn out great for this room, so with permission, Silvia gave the picture of the Beauty View Cabin.

 Below, are the dining areas in and around the pool, hammocks, bar and BBQ area.

-It was also sad to see the dogs, it hurts my heart to say, but to date, this is the worse area I have seen for starving and sickly dogs.
+It was also sad to see the dogs, it hurts my heart to say, but to date, this is the worst area I have seen for starving and sickly dogs.

 Silvia and Udo are animal lovers and have helped the locals in so many ways, but as I was told, the veterinarians are few in this area and charge unreasonable fees for spay/neuter and other vaccinations.

-There is no assistance or animal awareness education in La Ceiba, at least when we visited.
-There ARE rescue organizations working very hard to help animals in other areas, larger cities, and I will have those links at the end of the story.
+There is a rescue organization working very hard to help animals in other areas, and I will have a link at the end of the story.

 The water was a bit cold for me, but Jonathan jumped right in.

 The afternoon had heated up pretty good- temp wise, and after looking at all the fresh fruit, fruit smoothies were our next course of action.
 We headed to the bar!

 Silvia surprised us with two glasses of fresh cashew juice!
 Whaaat?
 Yeah, it was delicious, I was hooked!
 We later found out that Cashew wine was also quite popular, but didn't get a chance to try it.
 Here is a picture of a cashew fruit.